Top 3 Fun Special Needs Activities

 - Electric Slide – Electric Slide Party

 Add functional movements to the dancing to make it even more of a workout.
 There is also an amazing organization called Powered 2 Move that hosts dance classes for special needs – check them out and consider trying their classes.
-They are free and have a many other fun special needs activities.
+They are free and have many other fun special needs activities.